CostaLab/PILOT/docs/source/Combination_Kidney_IgAN.md

-### Trajectory:
+##### Trajectory:
 <div class="alert alert-block alert-info">
  Here we show the Diffusion map of Wasserstein distance.
+In the upcoming trajectory analysis, the labels ">30" signify an eGFR level below 30 (considered as Low), "30-60" denotes a reduced eGFR range (marked as Reduced), and ">60" indicates a normal eGFR level
 </div>